What Is Creatine?

 A lesser-known but equally important benefit lies with its ability to increase muscle mass and strength over time - which could be great news if bulking up is one of your goals.

-The science behind this reveals that increased levels of water retention inside muscle cells can lead to cell volumization—a key factor promoting growth.
-In addition to size gains—strength comes into play, too.
+The science behind this reveals that increased levels of water retention inside muscle cells can lead to cells promoting growth.

-According to this research, supplementation enhances the body’s capacity to grow new fibers and bolster existing ones, making them more robust over time—an absolute boon for anyone looking at weightlifting seriously.
+According to this research, supplementation enhances the body’s capacity to grow new fibers and bolster existing ones, making them more robust over time, which is a boon for anyone looking at weightlifting seriously.

 A Quick Summary Of What We've Learned About The Benefits Of Creatine:

-• Muscle Growth: It promotes water retention inside muscle cells, leading to cell volumization and growth.
+• Muscle growth: It promotes water retention inside muscle cells, leading to cell volume expanision and growth.

 Exploring the Muscle Benefits of Creatine